Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 - On-the-fly residency.
 Barcelona.
 Jack Armitage.
 2022.

 # Presentations
+- _On the Making of End of Empire_, Nicola Privato with Eva Sajovic at Open Eye Gallery, Liverpool (UK) as part of the [Climate Lab programme](https://openeye.org.uk/whatson/end-of-empire-discussion/).
+22 Feb, 2024.
 - _Keynote on Intelligent Instruments_, Thor Magnusson with a keynote at the [AI and Music Symposium](https://eveeno.com/ai-in-music-symposium).
 16 Dec, 2023.
 - _Thinking with Intelligent Instruments_, Thor Magnusson presenting a keynote at the [Orpheus Institute](https://orpheusinstituut.be).
 11 Dec, 2023.
 - _On AI Prosthetics: Notating for Intelligent Instruments_ Thor Magnusson presentation at the American Musicology Society. [info](https://www.amsmusicology.org/events/EventDetails.aspx?id=1807741).
 December, 2023.